Phantasy Star III: Generations of Doom

 Escapipe Sequence Breaking

 Start up a new game.
-Before doing anything else, head to the nearest shop, sell all your clothing, and buy an Escapipe.
+Before doing anything else, head to the nearest shop, sell your boots, and buy an Escapipe.
 Play the game normally until Rhys is thrown into the dungeon.
 Now, instead of opening the chests to advance the storyline, use the Escapipe.
 You'll be teleported out of your cell and back to the entrance of the dungeon...which throws the game's normal event progression out of whack, preventing you from advancing any further.
-You can not interact with the usually-inaccessible NPCs in the hall, and Maia will be placed back in Rhys' room, also rendered mute as her event will not trigger again.
+You cannot interact with the usually-inaccessible NPCs in the hall, and Maia will be placed back in Rhys' room, also rendered moot as her event will not trigger again.
 Fortunately, the developers realized someone might try to pull off this trick and gave the king a helpful error message, as seen in the above screenshot.

 The development team may have caught that one, but it isn't the only opportunity to shatter the plot with an Escapipe.
 At the start of Generation 2 (Lena path), you can use an Escapipe in your throne room to return to the Cille Castle dungeon from the end of Generation 1.
-All the random encounters are replaced with Chirpers, for some odd reason.
+All the random encounters are replaced with Chirpers, for some odd reason (likely a default).
 King Cille's back, and will gladly accept a rematch.
-Beat him again, and you'll get the marriage options as if you just beat Generation 2!
+Beat him again, and you'll get the marriage options for Nail as if you just beat Generation 2!

 Be careful, though!
 You'll have to select the second option, otherwise you'll miss out on a plot-specific item that the game normally assumes you have, rendering Generation 3 unwinnable!